-Keeping a sizable supply of clean drinking water on hand is one of the most essential preps that you can put into place for any situation.
+Keeping a sizable supply of clean drinking water on hand is one of the most essential preps that you can put into place for disaster prep and general preparedness.
 Preppers need fresh water for drinking as well as cooking, and any of us can only go a few days at most with absolutely no water to drink.

 How long can this water be stored safely?
 Does it ever go bad?

 Clean, pure water can be stored for quite a long time, but its shelf life varies.
-Water that is stored in a user supplied barrel or other large vessel will be more vulnerable to contamination by algae and bacteria then factory bottled or purified water.
+Water that is stored in a user supplied barrel or other large vessel will be more vulnerable to contamination by algae and bacteria than factory bottled water.

 Even factory prepared and sealed water will over time degrade and lose volume due to evaporation and the leaching of chemicals from its container.